Before learning Japanese, it is interesting to study the development of this complex language, which has been built mostly on the Chinese language.

 "Today katakanas are mainly used for words of foreign origin, and their three typographies, Kanji, Katakana and Hiragana are mixed together to write a Japanese language that continues to evolve," says Wikipedia.

-The history of Japanese writing dates back to the fourth century AD when Japanese people started writing in their own language.
+It should be known that the different peoples of Japan did not write in their language until the fourth century AD.
 The contribution of writing was made possible by Chinese Buddhist monks.
 The online Encyclopedia tells us that:

-Subsequently, these signs were used to create a modern alphabet, the kanas, which exist in 2 forms, katakana and hiragana.
+Subsequently, these signs will be used to create a modern alphabet, the kanas, which exist in 2 forms, katakana and hiragana.

 Here is a summary of the Japanese writing principles: